shivannis/xandr-docs-public/xandr-docs/articles/monetize/inventory-lists-ali-only.md

 - ![check](media/audit_check.png) - the domain/app has been audited and approved.
 - **Rejected** : The reason the domain/app has been rejected after being audited (e.g., Hate Speech).
 - "**--**" - the domain/app is either unauditable (has been reviewed but can't be audited) or is pending audit (has not been reviewed yet, but is in the audit queue).
 - **Masked** - the seller is not exposing the domain/app's actual URL for targeting or reporting.
-However, the real domain/app URL is still audited by Xandr inventory quality controls within the bid request.
+However, the real domain/app URL is still audited by Microsoft Advertising inventory quality controls within the bid request.
-- **Unsupported** - the domain/app is not yet in the Xandr audit queue.
+- **Unsupported** - the domain/app is not yet in the Microsoft Advertising audit queue.
 You should submit a Salesforce ticket to have it reviewed.

 > [!NOTE]
 >